gopinathsjsu/team-project-renaissance/README.md

   - Deployment
     * Deployment of app to AWS in an Auto Scaled EC2 Cluster with Load Balancer
  * **Arpitha Gurumurthy**
+- APIs
+    * createAccount, deleteAccount - creates/deletes an account associated to a bank customer
+    * fetchAccountBalance and fetchBalanceFromUserName to display user’s account balance
+- Frontend and UI
+    * createAccount form to take in inputs and create an account for a customer
+    * Table to show the existing bank accounts of a customer on his profile page

  * **Priti Sharma(Bill Payment for external payees, Admin functionality such as Manual Refunds and Closing accounts)**
   - APIs
     * PayBill api uses username, Merchant Name, Merchant account number, Bill amount, recurring period